 - When available, use gas pumps with Debit PIN key option.

-Notify the bank when you will be traveling.
-Call the bank anytime and have the Visa-regulated restrictions lifted from your cards for the period in which you will be traveling.
+Notify the Bank when you will be traveling.
+Call the Bank anytime and have the Visa-regulated restrictions lifted from your cards for the period in which you will be traveling.
 Restrictions are put in place to aid in the monitoring of your account for suspicious activity due to theft or loss.

 When traveling, do not depend on only one method of payment.
 Take cash or an additional credit card or a debit card linked to another account.
-An additional option would be to purchase a Visa Travel Card.